 We’re painting a new picture of Maitland and the canvas is the streets, laneways, parks and gateways that exist between the historic structures of our city.

 Place activation creates a sense of place, encourages social connections, improves safety and brings life to the streets.
 It will be expressed in diverse ways through art, food, play, performance and renewal activities.
 Activation projects bring energy to the streets, create new community connections and build the story of a place.

-- Submissions will be open until midnight 1 March 2020.
+- Applications will be open until midnight 3 May 2020.

 Over the next 12 months Maitland City Council will be seeking expressions of interest from artists and makers on a range of creative opportunities.
 These projects will transform the selected spaces from underused or empty walkways to places that can be used by people for performance, leisure or to create intrigue and enjoyment.
 This booklet is an outline of planned projects and contains information on the submission process.